Due to adviser availability, we will always prioritise appointment requests based on need.

-- An english translation of any documents that are not in English language (check the translation meets the requirment)
+- An English translation of any documents that are not in English language (check the translation meets the requirment)

-- You should look at the Embassy website of the country you are visiting for visa information.
+- You should look at the Embassy website of the country you intend to visit for visa information.

 If you require advice on a matter we are unable to assist with, you may find details of some external resources in our Conditions of Service leaflet.